sound-eng/system-eye/README.md

 Audio Input connection:

-Use external auido interface, inpt 1 - measurement mic, input 2 - referenc signal.
+Use external auido interface, input 1 - measurement mic, input 2 - reference signal.
 Select correct audio interface in Preferences;
-Send the same reference signal to input 2 and to measured system (use some kind of split)
+Send the same reference signal to input 2 and to measured system (use some kind of split).

 Turn use AutioDelay button to automatically find the delay between mic and reference. without proper delay the measurement will be incorrect.

+System-eye is equipped with pink noise generator that can be used af reference signal.